simo255/betteResume/README.md

 - **Upcoming Features:**
   - Upload your resume as a pdf file directly, instead of copy/paste
-  - Ability to select other LLMs based on user choice.
+  - Ability to select other LLMs based on user choice. - added Gemini, more to come !
   - Improved error handling and user notifications.
-  - Generate Motivation letters.
+  - Generate Cover letters.
   - Better UI/UX

 ## License